-North Santiam Hall 114 ~ 541-917-4563 ~ rob.priewe@linnbenton.edu Class blog: robpriewe.blogspot.com ~ Twitter: @robpriewe www.linkedin.com/in/robpriewe
+North Santiam Hall 114 ~ 541-917-4563 ~ priewer@linnbenton.edu Class blog: robpriewe.blogspot.com ~ Twitter: @robpriewe www.linkedin.com/in/robpriewe

-Course Description (CRN 43486)
+Course Description (CRN 16081)

 This four-credit course provides an overview and understanding of modern marketing, promotion and public relations.
 We're going to sell stuff!
 Products.
 Services.
 Ideas.
 We'll learn how by building your knowledge of marketing basics and putting to work the business skills you've already developed.
 While it would be beneficial if you've already succeeded in Introduction to Business (BA101), I'm willing to bank on your enthusiasm even if you have little prior experience in business.
-Note: Students who don't attend the first class will be dropped by the instructor.
+Note: Students who don't complete the first assignment will be dropped by the instructor.